githubteacher/dev-feb-2017/robertrankin-belfast.md

 ## Places to eat
 - Boojum for :burrito:
 - Kaffe-O for :coffee:
-- Bagel bagel for lazy ppl
+- Bagel bagel for lazy people

 ## Places to visit